Archives

 How Should Monitoring Solutions Scale?

-A Flow-Based network monitoring software needs to scale in its collection of data in five ways:
+Flow-Based Network Detection and Response (NDR) / Network Traffic Analysis (NTA) software needs to scale in its collection of data in five ways:

 Ingestion Capability – Also referred to as Collection, means the number of flows that can be consumed by a single collector.
 This is a feat that most monitoring solutions are able to accomplish, unfortunately, it is also the one they pride themselves on.
 It is an important ability but is only the first step of several crucial capabilities that will determine the quality of insights and intelligence of a monitoring system.
 Ingestion is only the ability to take in data, it does not mean “retention”, and therefore could do very little on its own.